DippoldEJ/Feature-Detection-and-Explanation/Area-Features/README.md

-# Application and Verification - Feature Detection and Matching of the strongest 30 Features
+# Application and Comparision - Area Features of Pleiades in comparision to Pleiades NEO

-DippoldEJ Satellite Datasets Application Features Detection and Matching <br />
+DippoldEJ Satellite Datasets Application Area Features <br />

 <br />